You shouldn't use ns-highlighter for that

 ns-highlighter

-Even more obvious ... our initial Request For Change ticket was called In-page alerts (this type of ticket where we capture the needs/problems to solve with a component, and all existing evidence and research available).
+Even more obvious ... our initial proposal was called In-page alerts (this type of ticket where we capture the needs/problems to solve with a component, and all existing evidence and research available).

 In retrospect, we could've named it ns-alert